 Alexa top 10k

-In this sample Django shows a good result, sharing its position with Vue.js and Express, not so far away from Raven.js.
+In this sample, Django shows a good result, sharing its position with Vue.js and Express, not far behind Raven.js.
 Unfortunately, Laravel is not in this top six club.

 What about the freelance market?